Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 Stephen, along with 6 others, was chosen because he was a man of strong faith and full of the Holy Spirit.
 His call to leadership began at a young age and he enthusiastically pursued the call to spread the good news of Christ and serve others.

-Jewish leaders who opposed the spread of Christianity, began to spread rumors to stop Stephen’s work and his voice.
+Jewish leaders who opposed the spread of Christianity began to spread rumors to stop Stephen’s work and his voice.

 ”As they stoned him, Stephen prayed, “Lord Jesus, receive my spirit.”
 He fell to his knees, shouting, “Lord, don’t charge them with this sin!”
 And with that, he died.”

-Bible Verses about Perseverance
+Bible Verses About Perseverance

 1. Joshua 1:9 NLT

-“This is my command—be strong and courageous!
+“This is my command be strong and courageous!
 Do not be afraid or discouraged.
 For the Lord your God is with you wherever you go.”

 2. 1 Timothy 4:1-13 MSG

 You can count on this.
 Take it to heart.
 This is why we’ve thrown ourselves into this venture so totally.
 We’re banking on the living God, Savior of all men and women, especially believers.”
-1 Timothy 4:1-13 MSG

 3. 1 Corinthians 9:24-27 NLT

 “Don’t you realize that in a race everyone runs, but only one person gets the prize?
 So run to win!
 All athletes are disciplined in their training.
 They do it to win a prize that will fade away, but we do it for an eternal prize.

 4. Psalms 119:1-8 MSG

 “You’re blessed when you stay on course, walking steadily on the road revealed by God.
 You’re blessed when you follow his directions, doing your best to find him.
-That’s right—you don’t go off on your own; you walk straight along the road he set.
+That’s right you don’t go off on your own; you walk straight along the road he set.

 5. 2 Thessalonians 1:3-4 NLT

 “Dear brothers and sisters, we can’t help but thank God for you, because your faith is flourishing and your love for one another is growing.

 3 Tips to Help You Persevere in Your Faith

-It can be extremely difficult to persevere in your faith and pursue Jesus in the midst of struggles and obstacles, but perseverance builds character.
+It can be extremely difficult to learn how do you persevere in your faith and pursue Jesus in the midst of struggles, but perseverance builds character.

 - Have confidence in your Identity in Christ

-- Use Comparison to celebrate others
+- Use comparison to celebrate others

 Measuring yourself against others isn’t healthy.
 And it isn’t God’s plan.
 In fact, the way of Jesus is completely upside down from this measure-up world.
 He invites us to follow him and be restored to freedom, confidence, and joy.”

-- Trust He will guide your steps
+- Trust God will guide your steps

 Trusting God plays a big role in our ability to persevere.
 When we stand on the firm belief of who Jesus is and how much He loves us, we are able to keep walking.
-We can grab each other’s hand along the way as we go through seasons of life.
-But at some point, we will have to walk alone and place our trust in something or someone.
-I have decided to trust God!
+We can grab each other’s hands along the way as we go through seasons of life.

 “Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.”
-Proverbs 3:5-6 NLT

 I am still tempted into competitive thinking, but intentionally redirect my thoughts to where I am supposed to be going.
 I focus on staying in my lane and finishing the call on my life.